A blindfolded young child reaches into a bowl to feel one hidden familiar food while a grown-up sits nearby ready to reveal it.

 Extend

-Let your child choose whether the next round uses the blindfold or not.
+Let your child choose whether to do one more blindfolded round or stop.

 Make it easier